bigchaindb/bigchaindb/docs/server/source/drivers-clients/http-client-server-api.rst

 .. http:get:: /transactions?operation={CREATE|TRANSFER}&asset_id={asset_id}

    Get a list of transactions that use an asset with the ID ``asset_id``.
+   Every ``TRANSFER`` transaction that originates from a ``CREATE`` transaction with ``asset_id`` will be included.
+This allows users to query the entire history or provenance of an asset.

-   This endpoint returns assets only if the transaction they're in are included in the ``BACKLOG`` or in a ``VALID`` or ``UNDECIDED`` block on ``bigchain``.
+   This endpoint returns transactions only if they are included in the ``BACKLOG`` or in a ``VALID`` or ``UNDECIDED`` block on ``bigchain``.

    .. note::